tidbyt/tidbyt.dev/docs/03_integrate/02_building_integrations.md

 ```

 The key component of that command line is the `-H` flag.
 Make sure to
-included when performing requests to endpoints that require
+include it when performing requests to endpoints that require
 authentication!

 That's pretty much all there's too it.
 Now go forth and build a thing!